dunn-michael/Cross-Modality-Plotting/README.md

 'z' will zoom in on the selected index

 # ROS

+Note: You only need to do this if you have not already generated the course-info and oculus-data files

 Navigate to the lcm-ros2_bridge foler and run "source install/setup.bash"

 Run the command `colcon build`